letsface/interview-android/README.md

 Mockup an android app which can talk to WebSocket backend.

-The purpose of using WebSocket is to achieve realtime data synchronization bewteen the app and backend, e.g UI update when data changes.
+The background of the challenge is to achieve realtime data synchronization bewteen the app and backend, e.g UI update when data changes.

-## Challenge

-In this challenge, the app will talk to a fake socket-io server

 ## Environment